merry-bits/RTodo/README.md

 The single page application resides in `src/app/todos.jsx`.
 It consists of the top React class `Todos` which owns all data and renders out the form for new elements and the list of existing ones.
-The list owns then the single todo elements which react to user imputs (check, remove) and call back up the hirarchy when something should happen.
+The list owns then the single todo elements which react to user inputs (check, remove) and call back up the hierarchy when something should happen.

 ## Storage